 What are the Major Types of Eating Disorders?

-We live in a society that still idealizes thinness.
 Almost everyone seems to have some concern about their weight, at least occasionally.
-People with eating disorders take such concerns to extremes, developing abnormal eating habits that threaten well-being and even their lives.
+(Thanks to Diet Culture.)
+People with eating disorders take such concerns to extremes, developing problematic habits that threaten well-being and even their lives.

 There are three major types of eating disorders:

-Another category of eating disorders refers to when people have eating-related problems but symptoms don’t meet official criteria for anorexia, bulimia or binge eating.
-The category is now called Otherwise Specified Feeding and Eating Disorder, or OSFED.
+Another category of eating disorders is when people have eating-related problems but symptoms don’t meet official criteria for anorexia, bulimia or binge eating.
+The category is called Otherwise Specified Feeding and Eating Disorder, or OSFED.
 Disorders in this category are just as serious as those in other categories.